 GHSA has teamed up with The National Road Safety Foundation, Inc. (NRSF) to address both drowsy driving and speeding.

 GHSA works with the Foundation for Advancing Alcohol Responsibility (Responsibility.org) to combat the growing issue of drugged driving.

-Ford Driving Skills for Life (Ford DSFL) teaches teens the skills they need to be safe on the roads.
-The program features a website, hands-on driving events, and other materials – focusing on these key skill areas: driver distraction, speed and space management, vehicle handling, and hazard recognition.
+Ford Driving Skills for Life (Ford DSFL) teaches teens the skills they need to be safe on the road.
+The program features a website, hands-on driving events and other materials.